Build a policy that actually fits your risk

 Raising deductibles lowers premium, but don't push them beyond what you could comfortably pay tomorrow.
 We'll model options before you decide.

 Car insurance costs differ significantly between Alabama and Georgia due to differences in state minimums, traffic density, and weather exposure.
 Alabama drivers pay an average of $1,400 to $2,000 per year for full coverage, while Georgia drivers typically pay $1,800 to $2,800 annually — making Georgia one of the more expensive states for auto insurance in the Southeast.
 The gap stems largely from Georgia's higher minimum liability requirements (25/50/25 versus Alabama's identical minimums but with lower average claim costs) and significantly worse traffic congestion in metro Atlanta.
 Within each state, rates vary by city: Birmingham and Huntsville drivers pay more than rural Alabama residents, while Atlanta-area drivers in Lawrenceville, Alpharetta, and Duluth face premiums 20% to 40% above the state average due to I-85 and I-285 corridor accident frequency.
 Your personal rate depends on your driving record, vehicle, credit history, and coverage level.
 Bundling auto with home or renters insurance through our agency typically saves 15% to 25%.
-Call (256) 927-6287 for quotes comparing your options.
+Call (256) 927-6287 for a personalized quote.
 Se habla español.

 Alabama requires minimum liability coverage of 25/50/25: $25,000 per person for bodily injury, $50,000 per accident for bodily injury, and $25,000 for property damage.
 These state minimums satisfy legal requirements but often prove inadequate in serious accidents — a single ER visit can exceed $25,000, and a multi-car collision on I-65 or I-20 easily surpasses the $50,000 per-accident limit.
 We typically recommend higher liability limits of 50/100/50 or 100/300/100 for Alabama drivers, especially those with assets to protect.
 Beyond liability, collision coverage pays to repair your vehicle after an accident regardless of fault, and comprehensive coverage handles theft, vandalism, hail damage, and animal strikes — all common in Alabama.
 Uninsured motorist coverage is strongly recommended since Alabama has one of the highest uninsured driver rates in the nation, estimated at 18% to 20%.
 Medical payments coverage and rental reimbursement round out a comprehensive policy.
 Georgia requires the same 25/50/25 minimums with similar practical considerations.
 Our licensed agents build coverage around your specific driving patterns and financial situation.